paynejacob/speakerbob/README.md

 ---

 Speakerbob is s a distributed sound board application.
 Anyone can upload a short audio clip and play it!
 The catch is the sound will play on any device with the speakerbob webpage open!
 Annoy your co-workers, give yourself a theme song when you come into office, or just add sound affects to your next online gaming session with friends.
-Anyone can upload anything, if a sound is played while one is already playing it will be queued to play after the current one completes.

 ## Installation

-Before you get started, you will need a s3 compatible api with tag support.

 The simplest way to get started is with the docker container.